JLPT 2026 UK Test Dates, Locations & Registration Guide

 Cardiff University (Cardiff)

 Both London centres (SOAS and King’s College) are easily accessible from Nihon GO!
-London’s Euston location — just a few minutes by tube.
+London’s Fitzrovia location — just a few minutes by tube.
+If you’re based in the North of England, our Manchester school can help you prepare for the Edinburgh or Leicester centres.

 July 2026 JLPT Registration — NOW OPEN